Buxom Models Ashley Graham & Tabria Majors Make A Splash In ‘Twinning’ Throwback Bikini Photo

 Fans of Ashley Graham and Tabria Majors were treated to a fabulous curve-exposing pic of the two buxom babes earlier this week.
-On Thursday, the wildly popular beachwear brand Swimsuits For All shared a stunning beachside snap of the lovely ladies, a throwback photo from 2018 that showed the curvy beauties sun-bathing at the beach in matching string bikinis.
+On Thursday, the wildly popular beachwear brand, Swimsuits For All, shared a stunning beachside snap of the lovely ladies, a throwback photo from 2018 that showed the curvy beauties sunbathing at the beach in matching string bikinis.

 The two plus-size models made some serious waves with the gorgeous shot.
-Pictured rocking the label’s “Icon” bikini – a white triangle two-piece designed by Ashley herself, as part of her on-going collaboration with Swimsuits For All – the fabulous ladies flaunted some dangerous curves in the barely-there beach attire.
-The result was a breathtaking photo shoot that beautifully showcased their voluptuous figures, seeking to empower women and to inspire them to embrace their curves.
+Pictured rocking the label’s “Icon” bikini – a white triangle two-piece designed by Ashley herself, as part of her on-going collaboration with Swimsuits For All – the fabulous ladies flaunted some dangerous curves in the barely there beach attire.
+The result was a breathtaking photoshoot that beautifully showcased their voluptuous figures, seeking to empower women and to inspire them to embrace their curves.

 Posing on a sandy beach with beaming smiles on their beautiful faces, Ashley and Tabria looked radiant in the sun-kissed snap, proving that all you need to have fun in the summertime is a sizzling bathing suit and someone dear close by.
-Their beachside pic racked up over 16,000 likes and a little shy of 50 comments – significantly more than most photos shared on the Swimsuits For All page.
+Their beachside pic racked up over 16,000 likes and a little shy of 50 comments; significantly more than most photos shared on the Swimsuits For All page.

 “The best photo on the internet!” one person wrote under the smoldering snap, adding a trio of flattering emoji of the clapping-hands, heart-eyes, and heart variety.